Purpose of This Project

 He was an in-person witness to some of these hideously scandalous events.
 Revealing any of these during his lifetime would have cost him his life.

-Two of the six crypto methods were re-discovered by Americans near the turn of the twentieth century.
+The two most significant of the six crypto methods were re-discovered by Americans near the turn of the twentieth century.

 “The cipher may, perchance, remain in hiding until a future people, furnished with wits keener than those of our own times, open this heavily barred entranceway, and enter the house of treasure.”